mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 1. Move the instrument to the correct position.
 Note that we do this on the copied workspace which is to be reduced (not on the original workspace).
 The information required is passed to `SANSMoveWorkspace` via `SANSStateMoveWorkspace`.
 1. Applies masking to the sample workspace.
 This passes the sample workspace along with the `SANSStateMask` object to `SANSMask`.
-2. Convert the TOF data into wavelength-based data.
+1. Convert the TOF data into wavelength-based data.
 This passes the sample workspace along with the `SANSStateConvertToWavelength` object  to `SANSConvertToWavelength`.
-3. Multiply the volume and the absolute scale to the workspace.
+1. Multiply the volume and the absolute scale to the workspace.
 This passes the sample workspace along with `SANSStateMultiplyVolumeAndAbosoluteScale` to `SANSMultiplyVolumeAndAbosoluteScale`.
-4. Create adjustment workspaces which are required for the final q-conversion stage.
+1. Create adjustment workspaces which are required for the final q-conversion stage.
 This includes normalization to a monitor,  transmission calculation and wide-angle correction as well as handling information which is loaded from flood and calibration files.
 This step passes the sample workspace along with the `SANSStateCreateAdjustmentWorkspaces` to `SANSCreateAdjustmentWorkspace`.
-5. Converts potential event-mode data into histogram-based data.
+1. Converts potential event-mode data into histogram-based data.
 This step passes the sample workspace along with `SANSStateConvertEventToHistogram` to `SANSConvertEventToHistogram`.
-6. Converts from wavelength-based data to q-based data.
+1. Converts from wavelength-based data to q-based data.
 This step passes the sample workspace, the adjustment workspaces and `SANSStateConvertToQ` to `SANSConvertToQ`.
-7. Check if a reduced can workspace was provided.
-  1. If it was provided, then the reduction core is done.
-  1. Else perform the steps above for the can configuration.
-8. Return workspaces, e.g. reduced sample, reduced can , maybe partial workspaces (if MERGED has been selected)
+1. Return workspaces, e.g. reduced workspace,  maybe partial workspaces (if MERGED has been selected)

 The basic work-flow for this core can be see below: